Iberia Flight 610

-Iberia Flight 610 was a scheduled domestic passenger flight from Madrid to Bilbao, Spain.
+Iberia Flight 610 was a scheduled domestic passenger flight from Madrid to Bilbao, Basque Country, Spain.
 On 19 February 1985, a Boeing 727-200 operating the flight crashed into a ravine after one of its wings sliced a television antenna on the summit of Mount Oiz in Biscay during an approach to Bilbao Airport.
 All 141 passengers and 7 crew on board died.
 The crash is the deadliest aviation disaster in both the Basque Country and Iberia history.

 Spanish officials concluded that the crash had been caused by pilot error.
 During the approach to Bilbao, the autopilot's altitude select system failed to engage due to undetermined reasons, enabling the aircraft to descend past its target altitude.
-The altitude alarm had sounded to inform the crew that they had reached the intended altitude, however both crew members misinterpreted it and caused the aircraft to fly even lower.
+The altitude alarm had sounded to inform the crew that they had reached the intended altitude.
+However, both crew members misinterpreted it and caused the aircraft to fly even lower.
 The left wing eventually struck a television antenna, shearing it off and causing the aircraft to crash.

+As of 2025, Iberia Flight 610 remains the third-deadliest aviation accident in mainland Spain, behind Spanair Flight 5022 and Avianca Flight 011, and the deadliest crash on mainland Spaniard territory without any survivors.

 Background

 Aircraft

-The aircraft involved was a Boeing 727–256, powered by three Pratt & Whitney JT8D-9A turbofan engines capable of carrying 189 passengers and registered as EC-DDU.
-Manufactured in 1979, the aircraft was delivered to Iberia later in the same year and was named Alhambra de Granada, referencing the Alhambra in Andalusia.
-It had flown 13,400 hours at the time of the accident.
+The aircraft involved was a Boeing 727–256, MSN 1487, registered as EC-DDU.
+Manufactured in 1979, the aircraft was powered by three Pratt & Whitney JT8D-9A turbofan engines capable of carrying 189 passengers.
+It was delivered to Iberia later in the same year and was named Alhambra de Granada, referencing the Alhambra in Andalusia.
+It had flown 13,408 hours at the time of the accident.

 Passengers

 The aircraft was carrying 141 passengers and 7 crew members.
-While majority of the passengers were Spaniards, authorities also confirmed that several foreigners were on board the aircraft.
+While the majority of the passengers were Spaniards, authorities also confirmed that several foreigners were on board the aircraft.
 Among those confirmed were three Bolivians and three Americans.
-Two Britons, one Swiss and one Dutch were stated to be on board, however these reports could not be confirmed.
+Two Britons, one Swiss, and one Dutch were stated to be on board, however these reports could not be confirmed.

 Notable passengers include then-incumbent Bolivian Labor Minister Gonzalo Guzman Eguez, who was travelling to Spain to hold talks with authorities on the construction of La Paz - El Alto railway, and former Spanish Foreign Minister under Franco's regime, Gregorio López-Bravo.